Baked Healthy Haddock with Ginger Soy Glaze

 With under 300 calories per serving and at about $5 per serving, this baked haddock is one of our most popular Asian-inspired recipes!

 I love seafood but have to admit that I eat too little of it.
-I love to order baked haddock and other seafood entrees in restaurants because we don’t make it often enough at the house.
+I love to order baked haddock and other healthy seafood dishes in restaurants because we don’t make it often enough at the house.

 It’s simple to make, delicious and healthy recipes such as this baked haddock that cause me to ask myself one question: Why?
 Healthy seafood dishes shouldn’t be reserved just for a special occasion!